 Two questions, each carrying 16 marks, from each of the Units I-IV (i.e. a total of eight questions) are to be set.
 Candidates are required to attempt five questions, selecting at least one from each unit.
 The fifth question may be attempted from any unit.

-UNIT I
+Unit I

-Basic Agricultural Economics - Production functions in agriculture: Input-input and productproduct relationship; Inter-sectoral linkages of agriculture (Backward, forward, linkages and feed-back effect).
-Models of agricultural development - Lewis, FEI-Ranis, Gorgeuson's, Mellor, Schultz and Boserp's model.
+Basic Agricultural Economics - Production functions in agriculture: Input-input and product-product relationship; Inter-sectoral linkages of agriculture (Backward and forward linkages).
+Models of agricultural development - Lewis, Fei-Ranis, Jorgenson's, Mellor, Schultz and Boserp's model.